KDAB/cxx-qt/book/src/getting-started/4-cmake-integration.md

 {{#include ../../../examples/qml_minimal/CMakeLists.txt:book_cmake_setup}}
 ```

-From the Qt CMake target, find the location of the qmake executable. cxx-qt-build will need this later.
+To ensure that cxx-qt-build uses the same version of Qt as your CMake targets, use the `Qt` CMake target to locate the qmake executable.
+Then, pass `qmake` executable path to `build.rs` with the environment variable `QMAKE` using `corrosion_set_env_vars`.

 ```cmake,ignore
 {{#include ../../../examples/qml_minimal/CMakeLists.txt:book_cmake_find_qmake}}
 ```